SUNRUSE-Junk-Drawer/celluloid-stateful/docs/celluloidSceneFile.md

 ```
 {
 	"type": "cone",
-	"multiplier": "any number animation",
+	"energy": "any number animation",
-	"radius": "any number animation",
+	"distance": "any number animation",
 	"spotSize": "any angle number animation"
 }
 ```